President & CEO

 Editor, Biz Brief

-Roger Cole serves as edior of the NATSO Foundation's Biz Brief.
+Roger Cole serves as editor of the NATSO Foundation's Biz Brief.
 The Biz Brief is a daily e-newsletter created to provide readers with business intelligence tailored specifically for truckstop and travel plaza owners and operators.
-Cole shifts through hundreds of news sources daily, selects the most relevant and timely news and then editorially distills it into a must-read briefing.
+Cole sifts through hundreds of news sources daily, selects the most relevant and timely news and then editorially distills it into a must-read briefing.

 Vice President, Government Relations, Legislative and Regulatory Counsel

 Advocates for NATSO members on legislative and regulatory issues in Washington.
 Also provides education on legal issues affecting the industry.

 Develops strategic partnerships that create value for members.
 Staff lead on meetings and events, including The NATSO Show.
 Directs recruitment and retention of allied members through valuable service offerings.
 Supports the NATSO Foundation in fundraising and event planning.